Broadband Speed Code of Practice

 A customer may enter into a contract for TalkTalk Business services in three separate ways:

-Whichever way, we have safeguards in place to ensure that the customer understands the service they are buying from TalkTalk Business and that they are entering into a legally binding contract.
-The format of these safeguards differs slightly between the ways to ensure the highest possible standard of consumer protection.
+We have safeguards in place for all sales routes to ensure that the customer understands the service they are buying from TalkTalk Business and that they are entering into a legally binding contract.

 We have designed our order forms and contracts to ensure the contractual nature of these documents is clear to the customer.